Introducing the Digital Charter Implementation Act, 2020

 The new privacy law would give the Privacy Commissioner the power to recommend fines, perform audits, issues binding orders, and force an organization to comply and/or order a company to stop collecting data or using personal information.

-Additionally, the DCIA would establish higher consequences for non-compliance with the law, including heavy fines for violation – as high as 5% of revenue or $25 million, whichever is greater, for the most serious of infractions.
+Additionally, the DCIA would establish higher consequences for non-compliance with the law, including heavy fines for violation – as high as five percent of revenue or $25 million, whichever is greater, for the most serious of infractions.

 What Does the Digital Charter Implementation Act Mean If You Live in Canada?